nus-cs2103-AY2122S1/ip/docs/README.md

+---
+layout: page
-# User Guide for Project Xiri
+title: User Guide
+---

 Project Xiri is a **Command Line Interface (CLI)
 Java Desktop Application** dedicated to managing your todo tasks, your deadlines and events.

+* Table of Contents
+  {:toc}

+# User Guide for Project Xiri

 ## Features